Dorothy Stringer School

 Dorothy Stringer School is a secondary school located in Brighton, East Sussex, England.
 It has over 1,600 pupils and 115 members of staff.
 There are 64 forms, each with an average of 26 students.

 Location and history

+The school is named after Dorothy Stringer, who was mayoress of Brighton in 1952 and a member of the Council's education committee for over 50 years.